FishPass Updates

 Dear partners and stakeholders:

-On behalf of the FishPass team, I am pleased to provide an update from October 2024.
+On behalf of the FishPass team, I am pleased to provide an update from April-May 2025.

 NOTE: A time-lapse camera has now been installed to capture FishPass construction progress.
 Check it out here.